 Consent Condition A27 states that where police or other public authorities request that deliveries or dispatching of materials are to be carried out outside operating hours and emergency work to avoid the loss of lives, property or to prevent environmental harm is required, then these activities are permitted outside the normal operating hours.
-In such circumstances, the Applicant must notify the Department and affected residents prior to undertaking the activities, or as soon as is practical thereafter.
+In such circumstances, the Applicant must notify the Department of Planning, Housing and Industry (DPHI) and affected residents prior to undertaking the activities, or as soon as is practical thereafter.